Available with Production Mapping license.

 A subgrouping of a product class based on a common geographic area or presentation style.
 A series is useful for subdividing product classes that have a large number of products.
 Some common geographic series can be based on a state, country, or any part thereof.
 A series could also be defined based on appearance such as a common page size or layout for a product class that produces maps.

 The name of the specific projects or industry grouping that corresponds with the products being created.
-This could also match the name of one of the Esri Mapping and Charting solutions that is installed or a project.
+This could also match the name of one of the ArcGIS Mapping and Charting solutions that is installed or a project.

 The XML document that can be imported into a geodatabase.
 It contains one or more geodatabase feature datasets, feature classes, and tables.
 It can include schema and data or just the schema.